-The Children's Museum of Tacoma teams up with SPECIAL Families of Pierce County to host a monthly evening program for families with children who have special needs.
-On the second Thursday of every month from 6–8 p.m., families with children who have special needs are invited for a fun family night out at the museum, and admission is free.
+The Children's Museum of Tacoma teams up with SPECIAL Families of Puget Sound to host a monthly evening program for families with children who have special needs.
+On the second Thursday of every month from 6–8 p.m., families with children who have special needs are invited for a fun family night out at the museum, and admission is free (donations accepted).

 Parents will love the opportunity to network with each other over coffee and tea (a great opportunity to swap therapists’ phone numbers!), and listen to a featured speaker on topics related to special needs.
 Kids will love the chance to have a sensory-friendly and supported play experience in the museum galleries with trained museum staff and volunteers.

 Cost and hours: Admission to second Thursdays is free (donations accepted); hours are 6–8 p.m.
 Childcare is limited and available only by advanced registration with $5 deposit: RSVP for childcare here.